SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 .. literalinclude:: bankprograms/bank05.out

 The display looks pretty untidy.
 In the next example I will try and make it tidier.

-Also if you are not using Python 3 you out will differ.
+If you are not using Python 3, you output may differ.
 The output for Python 2 is given in Appendix A.